soukoku/HelloSignApi/README.md

 All API calls will return the `ApiResponse` class and its sub-classes.
 The `ApiResponse` contains all the returned information from the API call, including any error, warnings, and rate-limiting information.

-This means that, assuming the parameters are valid and there are no network errors, all API calls will not throw an `Exception` and you will need to handle the returned response as appropriate based on the error (if not null) and http status code.
+This means that, assuming the parameters are valid and there are no network errors, all API calls will not throw an `Exception` and you will need to handle the returned response as appropriate based on the error and http status code.

 ```cs
 SignatureRequestResponse response = await client.SendSignatureRequestAsync(sigRequest);